 - Always store seeds and passphrases offline to avert the risk of information leakage or hacking.

-- When writing down or engraving, ensure the seed phrase and passphrase are clearly noted down in the right order and spelled correctly.
+- When writing down or engraving, ensure the seed phrase and passphrase are noted in the right order and spelled correctly.

-- In case you use a piece of paper, you may want to laminate the paper to make it resistant to physical elements, including water, dust, sunlight, and physical stress.
+- If you use a piece of paper, you may want to laminate it to make it resistant to physical elements, including water, dust, sunlight, and stress.

 - You can make several copies of the seed and passphrase and store them in different safe places such that if you lose one paper, you still have other backups.